astpierre/ECE362/README.md

   experiment5.C is an embedded C version of experiment4.
 Purpose being to transition the course to embedded C programming.

   experiment6.C is an embedded C program that explores the ADC peripheral of the STM32F0 uC.

+  experiment7.C is an embedded C program that explores the PWM and DAC peripherals of the STM32F0 uC.

 # End